What is elder mediation?

 Who first contacts us isn’t as important as who takes part in the mediation.
 All stakeholders should be invited to take part, but a majority of them are essential if any decision is going to be accepted.
 This may include the elder member. but the elder member may also choose to leave any decision making to others.

-What is different about Start Mediation's elder service.
+What Start Mediation's elder service is special.

 Our solicitor-mediators have not only trained in the distinctly different family mediation and civil mediation models, but have also undertaken Elder Decisions’ unique elder mediation training in the USA.
-It is not taught in the UK and we believe we are the first mediators to offer a service aimed at elders which is informed by this expertise.

 Elder mediation deals with matters relating to eldercare, gerontology and estates.
 It can help facilitate family discussions about matters relating to a senior family member”s safety, finances and capabilities while keeping in mind their desire for independence, respect and control.